-Dr. William Shrank serves as the chief medical officer of UPMC’s Health Plan Division.
+Dr. William Shrank is the chief medical officer of the University of Pittsburgh Medical Center’s (UPMC’s) Health Plan Division.
 In this role, Dr. Shrank focuses on the design and implementation of new payment and delivery models to promote improved population health and the advancement of UPMC’s integrated clinical business strategies.

-Dr. Shrank received his medical degree from Cornell University Medical College, served his residency in internal medicine at Georgetown University, and was a fellow in health policy research at the University of California, Los Angeles, RAND.
-He earned his Masters of Science degree in health services from the University of California, Los Angeles and his Bachelor’s Degree from Brown University.
+Dr. Shrank received his medical degree from Cornell University Medical College, served his residency in internal medicine at Georgetown University, and was a fellow in health policy research at the University of California, Los Angeles (UCLA), RAND.
+He earned his Masters of Science degree in health services from UCLA and his Bachelor’s Degree from Brown University.

 Recent Posts by William Shrank

 Mandating Coverage Of Abuse-Deterrent Opioids Would Be A Costly Distraction From More Effective Solutions

 It is tempting to see abuse-deterrent opioids as a powerful and singular solution that might go a long way toward addressing our nation’s opioid crisis.
 But, it is not so simple.

 With so many diverse reforms taking place, how is it possible to generate the evidence needed for informed decision making about payment reforms for the future?

 The growing field of implementation science offers exciting opportunities to improve the diffusion of innovations in the health care delivery system.